-In-person Instruction (F, H)
+In-person Instruction

-Upon reopening, the number of students in each of our classrooms will be reduced to adhere to CDC guidance regarding proper social distancing.
-Class size will reflect the need to ensure that students' desks/seats are positioned no less than six feet apart.

-Accommodating a six-foot radius around students will necessitate the identification of additional rooms and common-area spaces that may be converted into classrooms.
+Upon reopening, the number of students in each of our classrooms was reduced to adhere to CDC guidance regarding proper social distancing.
+Class size reflected the need to ensure that students' desks/seats are positioned no less than six feet apart.
+Accommodating a six-foot radius around students necessitated the identification of additional rooms and common-area spaces that may be used as classrooms.